CSCfi/csc-user-guide/docs/apps/roary.md

 ## Available

-*   Roary 3.13.0 is available in Puhti
+*   Roary 3.13.0 is available in Puhti-rhel7

 ## Usage

-In Puhti, Roary should be executed as a batch job.
+In Puhti-rhel7, Roary should be executed as a batch job.
 An interactive batch job for running Roary can be started with command:

 ```text
 sinteractive -i
 ```

-Roaray is installed to Puhti as a part of bioconda environment of Prokka.
+Roaray is installed to Puhti-rhel7 as a part of bioconda environment of Prokka.
 To use it, you should activate Prokka environment with commands:

 ```text